-- We call one iteration through the while-loop a step of the algorithm. - We call a sequence of iterations through the while-loop without the termination condition becoming true a phase of the algorithm. - We say a phase is successful if it is not terminated by the maxstep-condition, but the while loop is left because x = null.
+- ► We call one iteration through the while-loop a step of the algorithm. - We call a sequence of iterations through the while-loop without the termination condition becoming true a phase of the algorithm.

-- We call one iteration through the while-loop a step of the algorithm. - We call a sequence of iterations through the while-loop without the termination condition becoming true a phase of the algorithm. - We say a phase is successful if it is not terminated by the maxstep-condition, but the while loop is left because x = null.
+- ► We call one iteration through the while-loop a step of the algorithm. - We call a sequence of iterations through the while-loop without the termination condition becoming true a phase of the algorithm. - We say a phase is successful if it is not terminated by the maxstep-condition, but the while loop is left because x = null.